 Getting to Stellenbosch, Where to Stay, & Tour Options

 To explore Stellenbosch vineyards, you’ll first have to get yourself to Cape Town, which is now possible nonstop on United from Newark Airport (EWR).
 Or, you can fly from the US with a layover in a spot like Johannesburg or London.
+Check for deals on flights into Cape Town here.

 If you’d prefer to avoid other people, schedule a private full-day trip with Elegant Country Tours, we highly recommend this group for each guide’s exceptional service and love for their country’s experiences.
 It’s customizable and hotel pickup/drop-off are included.